AndrissP/JMECoffea/README.md

 git clone git@github.com:AndrissP/JMECoffea.git
 ```

-To get imports of the path work well, install the package in the editable state in a virtual environment.
-Explanation of this is here: https://stackoverflow.com/questions/714063/importing-modules-from-parent-folder/50194143#50194143:
+Install the package in the editable state in a virtual environment.
+Explanation of this is in the [stackoverflow page]([url](https://stackoverflow.com/questions/714063/importing-modules-from-parent-folder/50194143#50194143)):
 ```
 python -m venv venv
 pip install -e .